BC Court Overturns Foreclosure in Family Property Dispute: JKP V. LSB, 2025 BCSC

 The decision in J.K.P. v.
 L.S.B. demonstrates how foreclosure litigation and family law proceedings can become deeply intertwined when real estate is co-owned and the relationship has broken down under difficult circumstances.
 The court’s approach reinforces the importance of viewing such matters through both a legal and human lens.

-If you are involved in a family or real estate dispute in British Columbia, Legalbird offers free 30-minute case evaluations, with offices conveniently located in Delta and Abbotsford.
+If you are involved in a family or real estate dispute in British Columbia, Legalbird offers free 30-minute case evaluations, with offices conveniently located in Delta, Surrey, and Abbotsford.

 Kawal Atwal Foreclosure litigation lawyer in Surrey, Delta, & Abbotsford